Handbook

 Major Violations

-Major violations will result in the student’s dismissal from the program.
-The following outlines the steps that will take place during the dismissal process, highlighting student rights and responsibilities.
+Major violations will likely result in the student’s dismissal from the program.
+The following outlines the steps in the review process, highlighting student rights and responsibilities.

 Program Level